Civil rights movement (1865–1896): Populism

 In 1894, a wave of agrarian unrest swept through the cotton and tobacco regions of the South.
 The most dramatic impact came in North Carolina, where the poor white farmers who comprised the Populist party formed a working coalition with the Republican Party, then largely controlled by Black people in the low country, and poor whites in the mountain districts.
 They took control of the state legislature in both 1894 and 1896, and the governorship in 1896.
 The state legislature lowered property requirements, expanding the franchise for the white majority in the state as well as for Black people.
 In 1895, the Legislature rewarded its Black allies with patronage, naming 300 Black magistrates in eastern districts, as well as deputy sheriffs and city policemen.
 They also received some federal patronage from the coalition congressman, and state patronage from the governor.

 Determined to regain power, white Democrats mounted a campaign based on white supremacy and fears about miscegenation.
 The white supremacy election campaign of 1898 was successful, and Democrats regained control of the state legislature.
 But Wilmington, the largest city and one with a Black majority, elected a biracial Fusionist government, with a white mayor and two-thirds of the city council being whites.
-Democrats had already planned to overthrow the government if they lost the election here and proceeded with the Wilmington Insurrection of 1898.
+Democrats had already planned to overthrow the government if they lost the election here and proceeded with the Wilmington massacre.
 The Democrats ran Black people and Fusionist officials out of town, attacking the only Black newspaper in the state; white mobs attacked Black areas of the city, killing and injuring many, and destroying homes and businesses built up since the war.
 An estimated 2100 Black people left the city permanently, leaving it a white-majority city.
 There were no further insurgencies in any Southern states that had a successful Black-Populist coalition at the state level.
 In 1899, the white Democratic-dominated North Carolina legislature passed a suffrage amendment disenfranchising most Black people.
 They would largely not recover the power to vote until after passage of the federal Voting Rights Act of 1965.